etan18/Obsidian-Notes/Unfinished/large language models.md

 In [[natural language processing]], LLMs arose as a *task-universal* architecture trained on massive general-domain text data.
 These models could simultaneously perform various language modeling tasks, including machine translation, text summarization, or content generation.

+The term "LLM" typically refers to *generative* models which are **decoder-only** [[transformers]], such as ChatGPT.
+These LLMs take the tokenized input and directly predict the next tokens in the sequence (aka the output) in an autoregressive manner, without computing the encoded hidden state beforehand.

+> [!aside] BERT
+> Although LLMs generally refer to generative LMs performing next-token prediction, BERT (Bidirectional Encoder Representations from Transformers) is also considered an LLM by the general definition.
+>
+> It is an **encoder-only** model trained on **masked token prediction**, meaning it looks at all surrounding words, not only preceding ones.
+It is a powerful tool for generating data [[embeddings]].

+## pre-training
 These base LLMs trained on general-domain text data are referred to as "**pre-trained**" models.
 From the core dataset (e.g. OpenWebText), the model learns strong representations which produce generally good outputs on any task.

 # fine-tuning